 What to Do Before You See a Dentist

-• Apply a cold compress to the outside of your cheek near the affected area
+- Apply a cold compress to the outside of your cheek near the affected area — this may help reduce swelling and provide some comfort

-• Avoid chewing on the affected side to minimise further irritation
+- Avoid chewing on the affected side to minimise further irritation or damage

-• Take over-the-counter pain relief such as paracetamol or ibuprofen, following the manufacturer's instructions
+- Take over-the-counter pain relief such as paracetamol or ibuprofen, following the manufacturer's instructions and provided you have no medical contraindications — if unsure, consult your pharmacist or GP

-• Avoid very hot, very cold, or sugary foods and drinks
+- Avoid very hot, very cold, or sugary foods and drinks that may aggravate sensitivity

-• Do not attempt to extract the tooth yourself
+- Do not attempt to extract the tooth yourself or apply any home remedies directly into the broken tooth

 Prevention and Oral Health Advice

-• Maintain regular dental visits — Routine examinations allow a dentist to identify early signs of decay, weakened fillings, or cracks before they develop into more significant problems.
+Routine dental examinations allow a dentist to identify early signs of decay, weakened fillings, or cracks before they develop into more significant problems.
+Early intervention may help preserve tooth structure and avoid emergency situations.

-• Wear a mouthguard during sports — A professionally fitted mouthguard can provide valuable protection for your teeth.
+If you participate in contact sports or activities with a risk of facial impact, wearing a professionally fitted mouthguard can provide valuable protection for your teeth.

-• Practise good oral hygiene — Brushing twice daily with fluoride toothpaste, using interdental cleaning aids, and maintaining a balanced diet all contribute to stronger, healthier teeth.
+Brushing twice daily with fluoride toothpaste, using interdental cleaning aids, and maintaining a balanced diet all contribute to stronger, healthier teeth that are more resilient to damage.
+For further guidance on maintaining dental health, you may find it helpful to explore the dental care advice and services available through educational resources.

 Key Points to Remember

-• Treatment options vary depending on the extent of the fracture and the presence of infection.
+- Treatment options vary depending on the extent of the fracture and the presence of infection — all treatment decisions are made following individual clinical examination.

 Frequently Asked Questions